PremKumar135/PremKumar/README.md

 **`Algorithm:`** Logistic Regression.

 ##### **Responsibility:**
-* The task here is to predict the best tool for the manufacturing process under certain operating conditions.
+* The task here is, predict the best tool for the manufacturing process under certain operating conditions.
 * Given the text document, extract a features using regex and Natural language processing and save it as csv.
 * Tried different machine learning algorithm to figure out which model performs better for our metric.
 * Deployed the model into the production on on-prem devices.